Web Designer vs. Web Developer

 Who makes more money: web designers or web developers?

-In general, surveys show that web developers earn more than web designers, but it really depends on how you slice the data.
+In general, surveys consistently show that web developers earn more than web designers, but it really depends on how you slice the data.
 Even among the different types of developer roles, there are significant differences in salaries.
-Your salary will depend more on the skills you bring to the table than your official job title.
+Your salary will depend more on the skills you bring to the table – including AI fluency and specialization depth – than your official job title.

 Web Designer Salaries

 Web designers earn a decent salary.
-While the pay can vary depending on the type of design role, location, and the seniority of the position, the average yearly salary of a web developer in the US is about $57k.
+While the pay can vary depending on the type of design role, location, and the seniority of the position, the average yearly salary of a web designer in the US is in the range of $57k – $104k.

 Web Designer Salaries